North Carolina Wrongful Death Lawyers

 By representing grieving families in their wrongful death actions, we hope to secure the financial compensation that will help them face more stable futures.
 Not only this, by holding at-fault parties accountable we also hope to prevent similar tragedies from befalling others.

 If you would like to contact our firm, please give us a call at (866) 691-0607.
 Our phone lines are always open for you.

 If you have questions about wrongful death laws and your rights as a family member to take legal action after the unexpected loss of a loved one, we have answers.
 When you call our offices, you will always get insight that applies to your unique situation, but we also include some frequently asked questions for your convenience.

 What is a wrongful death action?

 A wrongful death action is a civil lawsuit filed against a party or parties that you believe are responsible for the death of a loved one.
 We represent clients who have lost loved ones in a number of different ways, including auto accidents, truck accidents, workplace accidents, offshore or maritime accidents, defective products, defective medical devices, and drug injuries.

 What must I prove in a wrongful death case?

 Should you decide to seek legal counsel for a wrongful death action, your attorney’s job will be to show that the defendant (the party you have filed a lawsuit against) is responsible for your loved one’s death.
 You will need to prove that the defendant acted negligently or intentionally and caused harm to your loved one, resulting in their death.

 Who can file a wrongful death action?

-In North and South Carolina, wrongful death actions are brought about by the person who is presiding over the decedent’s estate.
+In North Carolina, wrongful death actions are brought about by the person who is presiding over the decedent’s estate.
 This is referred to as a “personal representative” in North Carolina and an “executor” or “administrator” in South Carolina.
 This is the person who has the responsibility and authority to carry out the terms of the decedent’s will.
 Depending on the case, the following people may be able to act as a personal representative or executor in a wrongful death claim: